sophiec03/p02.2/README.md

 ```

 This will print "apple is after Banana".
 This is because strings are case
-sensitive and the lower-case letters come after the upper case ones.
+sensitive and the lower-case alphabet comes after the upper case alphabet.

 ### Case